VUK VUKOVIĆ

 Political Economy (ZSEM)

 In this masters level course I cover advanced concepts of public choice theory and positive political economy.
 The course is focused on helping the students understand the big picture behind policy formation, the political process and their effect on the real economy.
 Topics include voting, models of electoral competition, the principal agent problem in politics, electoral accountability, optimal size of taxation, redistribution and government spending, interest groups and lobbying, the logic of collective action, and the role of institutions in economic development and policy-making.
 In addition to the technically advanced master level module, there is a light option of the course available for fourth year undergraduates and summer school students.
-The course is fully taught in English.

 Principles of Economics (ZSEM)